bccp/nbodykit/docs/source/algorithms/survey-power.rst

-Note that the :class:`~nbodykit.algorithms.zhist.RedshiftHistogram` algorithm can compute a weighted :math:`n(z)` for an input catalog and may be useful for this algorithm if the :math:`n_g(z)` needs to be computed by the user.
+Note that the :class:`~nbodykit.algorithms.zhist.RedshiftHistogram` algorithm can compute a weighted :math:`n(z)` for an input catalog and may be useful if the user needs to compute :math:`n_g(z)`.

 .. important::

-    The objects in the "randoms" catalog should follow the same redshift distribution as the "data" catalog, but often will have an overall number density 10, 50, or 100 times the number density of the "data" catalog.
-    Even if the "randoms" catalog has a higher number density, the ``nbar`` column in both the "data" and "randoms" catalogs should hold the number density on the same scale, corresponding to the value of :math:`n_g(z)` at the redshift of the objects in the catalogs.
+    By construction, the objects in the "randoms" catalog should follow the same redshift distribution as the "data" catalog.
+Often, the "randoms" will have an overall number density that is 10, 50, or 100 times the number density of the "data" catalog.
+Even if the "randoms" catalog has a higher number density, the ``nbar`` column in both the "data" and "randoms" catalogs should hold number density values on the same scale, corresponding to the value of :math:`n_g(z)` at the redshift of the objects in the catalogs.

 Using Completeness Weights
 ^^^^^^^^^^^^^^^^^^^^^^^^^^